-How to play chess for beginners
+How to play chess for beginners: rules, moves and setup

 - Setup: Which square does the queen go on?
 Find out as we get ready to play by placing your pieces.

 - Basic rules: Learn how each chess piece moves and captures.

 - Check and checkmate: Surround your opponent’s king to win.

 - Advanced rules: Promotion, en passant and castling explained.

 Whether you’ve just rediscovered chess or are sitting down to play for the very first time, we’ve put together this beginner-friendly guide on how to play.
 This guide includes all of the basics you need to know when learning chess, from which square to place the queen on during setup to when to call “checkmate” and claim victory.

 While you’ll find everything you need to play a casual game of chess below, we haven’t gone into as much depth on advanced elements such as specific openings, board positions or tournament rules.
 These are the pure basics to get you playing as quickly as possible, without worrying about timing your turns or defending against specific openings.
 Once you know the basics of how to play, you can learn new strategies, tactics and deepen your understanding of the game as you play, gradually refining your skill and experience.
 Who knows, perhaps this might be the first step on your path to becoming the next grandmaster.

 Chess is played by two players on a chess board measuring eight-by-eight squares.
 The 64 squares alternate between light and dark colours - traditionally, black and white.
 When properly set up, a white square should be the rightmost square along the edge closest to each player.

 Players’ pieces are set up in the two horizontal rows (known as ranks) closest to each player.
 The second rank - ie. the second row from the player’s perspective - consists of a line of eight pawns, each placed on a single square.